Tourist Safety Tips for Visitors to Ukraine

 - watch out for pickpockets in crowded places and keep your wallet in a safe place, such as your inner pocket.
 In Ukrainian cities, beware of thieves and scammers at railway and bus stations and in public transport.
 Ukrainian airports are much safer due to better security surveillance.

-- be cautious when entering empty public toilets at bus stations, train stations and shopping malls in Ukraine.
-You may be mugged at your most vulnerable moment.
+- be cautious when entering empty public toilets at bus stations, train stations and shopping malls in Ukraine to avoid being mugged at your most vulnerable moment.
 Instead, consider using toilets in cafes or public bathrooms that feel more secure.

 - do not leave your belongings unattended in a cafe when you leave your table for a washroom.